Lindell Holmes

-Lindell Holmes (born April 4, 1957 in Toledo, Ohio) is a retired American boxer who in 1990-91 held the IBF super-middleweight title.
+Lindell Holmes (born April 4, 1957) is a retired American boxer who held the IBF super middleweight title from 1990 to 1991.

 Professional career

 Holmes turned professional in 1979 and in 1986 challenged IBF super-middleweight title holder Chong-Pal Park of South Korea.
 The bout was ruled a no-contest in the 2nd round after an accidental head-clash opened a cut on Park.
 In a rematch the following year, Holmes lost a split decision.

 In 1990 he challenged for the vacant IBF super-middleweight title against Frank Tate, winning a decision and the belt.
 He defended the belt three times before losing it to Darrin Van Horn by TKO in eleven rounds.
 In 1993, Holmes challenged WBO super-middleweight title holder Chris Eubank, but lost a decision.
 He retired later that year.